 Why Buy Organic?

-This is a tricky area of concern and an even harder area to quantify and study.
-Unless you had identical twins living their whole lives in a laboratory setting, one eating organic and the other eating only conventional produce, we will never really know what the true effects of pesticides are.
-We can only speculate associations between levels of known pesticides found in the urine or blood and certain conditions.
-Therefore the data will always be unreliable and difficult to truly build a clear health message out of.
+To be honest, it’s tough to quantify and study the value of purchasing organic produce.
+The only way to know would be if you had identical twins living their whole lives in a laboratory setting, one eating organic and the other eating only conventional produce, then we could measure the outcome.
+However, since that’s obviously unethical, we will never really know what the real effects of pesticides are in the human body.
+We can only speculate associations between levels of known pesticides found in the urine or blood and specific conditions.
+So keep in mind that the data is always going to speculative regardless of the position of the researchers (for or against.)

-- cancers – however, it is unclear what level of exposure is necessary to increase risk.
-Right now research focuses on those exposed to it in the work environment. ith
+- Cancers – however, it is unclear what level of exposure is necessary to increase risk.
+Right now research focuses on those exposed to it in the work environment not necessarily consumption via food.

 Every year the Environmental Working Group (EWG) updates a list called the “Dirty Dozen” which ranks the pesticide contamination on 48 popular fruits and vegetables.
 The list is well known and respected by health professionals.
 Simply by purchasing the top 12 most contaminated produce items organic, you can drastically reduce your intake of pesticides.